jacksleight/statamic-bard-texstyle/README.md

 * Add custom heading, paragraph, list, link and span styles
 * Add container div styles for things like multi-column text and hints
 * A style selection menu with previews of each style
-* An attribute editor panel for things like heading IDs and code block languages
+* An attribute editor panel for editing heading IDs, code block languages and more
 * Multiple sets of default classes for standard elements

 ## Editions